 By stage 5, patients are wheelchair bound.
 Full-time assistance is required to prevent injury when walking.
 Other side effects can include dementia, delusions and hallucinations.

-Treatment for PD is dependent on which stage the disease is diagnosed, meaning it’s important to have regular checks if you are fit the criteria of any of the above symptoms.
-PD also varies for each person, meaning it’s common to try a range of treatments.
+Treatment for Parkinson’s disease is dependent on which stage the disease is diagnosed, meaning it’s important to have regular checks if you are fit the criteria of any of the above symptoms.
+Parkinson’s disease also varies for each person, meaning it’s common to try a range of treatments.

-There is a variety of treatments for Parkinson’s disease; as mentioned earlier, there’s no cure for PD, but there are solutions which can help symptoms and enhance wellbeing.
+There is a variety of treatments for Parkinson’s disease; as mentioned earlier, there’s no cure, but there are solutions which can help symptoms and enhance wellbeing.

 Parkinson’s disease can restrict your everyday wellbeing.
 Occupational therapy can help implement independence back into the lives of patients through the management and planning of practical issues, such as walking, eating, drinking and building a healthy routine.

-It’s important to stay as active as feasibly possible during PD.
+It’s important to stay as active as feasibly possible during Parkinson’s disease.
 A physiotherapist can advise on how best to maintain movement, good posture and stamina.
 This also becomes beneficial in avoiding issues or problems that may arise in the future.

 Medication is the most popular means of treatment.
 There is a diverse selection of medication for Parkinson’s.
 Most medication aims to increase dopamine to the brain whilst also stopping the breakdown of dopamine.
 It’s best to speak to your doctor to find the best medication which will work for you.